nclsgg/download-video-social-media/README.md

 pip install [package]
 ```

-Then, you have to add yout [TwitterAPI](https://developer.twitter.com/ja/docs/basics/authentication/guides/access-tokens#:~:text=Generating%20access%20tokens&text=Login%20to%20your%20Twitter%20account,%26%20access%20token%20secret%22%20section.) bearer token on the .env file (sorry for that... is just a local application).
+Then, you have to add your [TwitterAPI](https://developer.twitter.com/ja/docs/basics/authentication/guides/access-tokens#:~:text=Generating%20access%20tokens&text=Login%20to%20your%20Twitter%20account,%26%20access%20token%20secret%22%20section.) bearer token on the .env file (sorry for that... is just a local application).

 One time you added your TwitterAPI Bearer Token, is just run the application :)
 ```